Browser does not support script.

 We would withdraw their travel assistance at the end of year 6.
 This is because they will no longer be above the 3 mile distance criteria applied from year 7 onwards.

-The following are some examples of when free travel assistance would not be provided:
+The following are some examples of when free travel assistance is unlikely to be provided-

 You must provide written details of any exceptional circumstances you want us to consider when applying.